Building warrants

 • Notice regarding start of work (Form J)

-In order to obtain a copy of Building Warrant documentation please complete the application form.
+In order to obtain a copy of Building Warrant documentation, please complete the search request form.

 We will action your request once we receive the form and associated fee.
 Our fees are detailed within the form.